Tojima Wants to Be a Kamen Rider: Characters

 The middle Shimamura sibling who owns an izakaya.
-She is deeply resentful of Ichiyo because his fanatical V3 obsession drove people away, causing Futaba to grow up bitter and without friends.
+She is deeply resentful of Ichiyo because his fanatical V3 obsession drove people away, causing Futaba to grow up bitter and friendless.
+Her loneliness and hatred drives her to learn martial arts under Tiger Master with the goal of one day killing Ichiyo.
 She does not care for Kamen Rider and refuses to involve herself in the group's antics.
+She initially believes the group to just be immature kidults playing pretend and threatens them not to cause trouble in her bar.
+A later encounter with the Spider Man makes her realize her siblings' frequent claims of Shocker being real were true, which allows her to reconcile with Mitsuba.
+However, she maintains her deep resentment of Ichiyo, insisting that knowing the truth does not excuse his behavior.